diccio/diccio.github.io/index.md

 # About me

-Greetings!
-I’m **Hypatia of Alexandria** (c.
+hi!
+I’m **diccio** (c.
 360–415 CE), a philosopher, mathematician, and astronomer living in Roman Egypt.
 I lead the Neoplatonist school in Alexandria, where I teach mathematics, astronomy, and philosophy.
 My work builds on the legacies of thinkers like Ptolemy and Plotinus, and I strive to inspire others through reason, observation, and the pursuit of wisdom.

 I’ve edited and commented on seminal works such as *Ptolemy’s Almagest* and *Diophantus’ Arithmetica*, and I’ve developed instruments like the astrolabe and hydrometer with my students.

-When I’m not lecturing at the Museion or engaging in scholarly debate, I enjoy stargazing and exploring the mathematical harmony of the cosmos.
+When I’m not lecturing at the Museion or engaging in scholarly debate, I enjoy stargazing, sleeping and exploring the mathematical harmony of the cosmos.

 ![Hypatia of Alexandria](assets/images/file-hypatia-by-julius-kronberg-1889-1608099105.jpg)